-- Press the button (SE) "WHEEL ON" on the front of the panel.
-Thewheel motor starts up. - 2) Watch the Ammeter (A), to control the load of the wheel-motor.
-During start-up, the motor will need its starting current until max. speed of the motor is reached. - 3) When the motor reaches max. speed the amperage drops down to noloadcurrent.
+- Press the key button (SE) "WHEEL ON" on the front of the panel.
+The wheel motor starts up. - Watch the Ammeter (A), to control the load of the wheel-motor.
+During start-up, the motor will need its starting current until max. speed is achieved. - 3.
+When the motor achieved max. speed the amperage drops down to no-load-current.

-- 4. 4) If the ammeter indicates a high load consumption after having reached the idle-run speed, the magnetic valve may be partially open or another disturbance. - 5.
-5) Find out the cause of the disturbance and, if necessary, contact your IMPACTS customer service engineer. - 6.
-6) Set the direction switch (FR) to "Reverse" (Blast Direction (V).
+- 4. If the ammeter indicates a high load consumption after having reached the idle-run speed, the magnetic valve may be partially open or may have another problem. - 5.
+Find out the cause of the disturbance and, if necessary, contact your IMPACTS customer service engineer. - 6.
+Set the direction switch (FR) to "Reverse" blast direction (V).
 Adjust speed by the Potentiometers (P). - 7.
-7) Pull lever (B) upwards to start up the traction-drive. - 8.
-8) When pulling lever (B) upwards, also pull lever (SH) towards direction (SO) so the feed valve opens and abrasive flows towards the blastwheel.
-Keep eyes on the Ammeter not exceeding 21 Amps.
+Pull the lever (B), to start up the traction-drive.